M-Alfaraj/202323090-MohammedAlfaraj-assignment2/README.md

 # 202323090-MohammedAlfaraj-assignment2

 ## Project Description
-This is my Assignment 2 portfolio website, which is a continuation of Assignment 1, improved by adding interactive features, better user feedback, and dynamic behavior using javascript.
+This is my Assignment 2 portfolio website, which is a continuation of Assignment 1, improved by adding interactive features, better user feedback, and dynamic behavior using javaScript.
 The goal of this assignment is to fix issues in Assignment 1 and make the website more interactive and user friendly while keeping the design responsive and clear.

 ## Features